-Not only do newsletters give you the opportunity to connect with consumers, but the options for customization mean you can create beautifully branded content that will keep you in the minds of your target audience.
+Not only do newsletters give you the opportunity to connect with your audience, but the options for customization mean you can create beautifully branded content that will keep you in the minds of your target audience.

-Strategic use of media like images and graphics can add a personal touch to a newsletter that will stay in the mind of your contacts.
+Strategic use of media like images and graphics can add a personal touch to a newsletter that will make an impression with your contacts.
 Providing value to a customer does not mean you have to offer long winded emails with walls of text.
 The design of your template can say as much to your audience as the actual content.

 Making dynamic and attractive newsletters doesn’t require a web designer.
 With many online tools available, you can quickly use templates and design tools to whip up a fantastic newsletter.
 Many options allow you to personalize your newsletters to give a strong impression of your brand without looking like a basic template.